This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 Setting up the project on GitHub

-Now you need to convert this project into a Git repository and then set it up on GitHub.
-See this post for help: pushing your project to GitHub.
+Now, you need to convert this project into a Git repository and then set it up on GitHub.
+See this post for help: Pushing your project to GitHub.

 Log into your CircleCI account.
 If you signed up with your GitHub account, all your repositories will be displayed on your dashboard.

-Click Set Up Project for the auth-api-feathersjs
+Click Set Up Project for the ci-api-feathersjs

 project.

-Click build-and-test to review the job steps and the status of each job.
+Click Build-and-test to review the job steps and the status of each job.

-Adding tests to your FeathersJS application
+Adding more tests to your FeathersJS application

 GET /users